Home > Discover > What to pack for an emergency grab bag

 • Business

-What to pack for an emergency grab bag
+What to pack in an emergency grab bag

 As we know, living in New Zealand comes with plenty of natural disaster risks, with some parts of the country being more high-risk than others for things like flooding, earthquakes and even tsunamis.
 Regardless of where you live, it’s a good idea to have an emergency kit or grab bag ready just in case you need to leave your home at short notice.